 Our only full day of our 2 days in Seville was dedicated to exploring the Real Alcazar – one of the most popular places in Spain.
 We hadn’t been able to pre-book tickets online like everyone tells you to (their site didn’t like our card), so we were prepared for the giant queue and a long wait.

 Once inside the Real Alcazar, we were awestruck.
 It was so much more beautiful than we could have imagined.
 The intricacy of the architecture and all the colorful tiles and paintings made each room a new experience.
 No wonder it was chosen as a filming location for Game of Thrones!

 And the gardens were amazing as well!
-However, while stunning in their own right, this is the only place we’ve been where the gardens didn’t impress us more than the interior decorations and architecture.
+However, while stunning in their own right, the Real Alcazar is the only place we’ve been where the gardens didn’t impress us more than the interior decorations and architecture.
 We usually lean more towards natural beauty than man-made, but this was a strong exception.
 It was clear the palace was truly divinely-inspired.